-The Black Embodiments Studio is an arts writing incubator and public programming initiative dedicated to building discourse around contemporary black art.
+The Black Embodiments Studio is an arts writing incubator, public programming initiative, and publishing platform dedicated to building discourse around contemporary black art.

 About The Black Embodiments Studio